 - hollandaise sauce

-To poach the eggs, bring a saucepan of water to a boil.
+- To poach the eggs, bring a saucepan of water to a boil.
 Turn the heat to low, gently add the eggs one by one, ensuring the yolks do not break.
 Let water gently heat the eggs to desired doneness.
 Gently lift each egg out of the water with a slotted spoon and place on an English muffin half.

-Arrange ham on top of muffins.
+- Arrange ham on top of muffins.
 Top each with a poached egg.

-Cover it all with hollandaise sauce.
+- Cover it all with hollandaise sauce.

-Makes 2 breakfast, brunch or luncheon servings.
+- Makes 2 breakfast, brunch or luncheon servings.

-- Canadians call “Canadian bacon” peameal bacon.
+- Peameal bacon is a Canadian phenomenon.
 It is an uncured bacon that has been rolled in corn meal.
 Slice it into 1/8″ slices, fry as bacon and use in place of the ham.
 It is quite delicious.

 Find our all of our breakfast recipes here.